top of page

 Partner

-His work is recognized for its classic-contemporary approach to design and has received the prestigious American Institute of Architects and Interior Designer Association Awards of Merit.
+His work is published internationally in prestigious magazines like Domus, The Plan, and Forbes in addition to receiving numerous awards including the American Institute of Architects and Interior Designer Association Awards of Merit.

 Arlinda Branko